Mortal Online

-Mortal Online is a first-person, open-world, PvP/PvE sandbox MMORPG developed and published by the Swedish independent video game company Star Vault.
+Mortal Online is a first-person, open-world, PvP/PvE sandbox MMORPG developed and published by the Swedish indie developer Star Vault.
 Mortal Online was released on June 9, 2010.
-The game is inspired by the desire to return to Ultima Online's player-controlled, sandbox-style game design; it uses Epic Games' Unreal Engine 3 and features a skill-based, real-time combat system.
+The game is inspired by the desire to return to Ultima Online's player-controlled, sandbox-style game design; it's powered by Unreal Engine 3 and features a skill-based, real-time combat system.
+It was followed by a sequel Mortal Online 2 in 2022.